 - CMS is configured to run TOE components individually in different virtual machines. - Each CMS instance running a TOE component must only be used to run this component.
-No other service must be provided by this CMS instance. - Each CMS instance running a TOE component must be restricted to be accessible by authorized users only. - Each CMS instance running a TOE component must not use SFS (i.e. the virtual machine definition assigns only exclusive minidisks to the virtual machine). - The virtual machine definition only assigns private memory for the virtual machines running CMS with a TOE component.
+No other service must be provided by this CMS instance. - Each CMS instance running a TOE component must be restricted to be manageable by authorized users only. - Each CMS instance running a TOE component must not use SFS (i.e. the virtual machine definition assigns only exclusive minidisks to the virtual machine). - The virtual machine definition only assigns private memory for the virtual machines running CMS with a TOE component.
 It is allowed to boot CMS from the commonly shared read only code segment containing the CMS binary object code.

-These restrictions allow excluding CMS from the evaluation, since no security functionality required for the operation of the TOE is provided by CMS.
+These restrictions allow considering CMS as a supporting library for this evaluation, since no security functionality required for the operation of the TOE is provided by CMS.
 CMS is only required to provide a computing environment for TOE applications.